§ 01 · The booking fee

 The platforms you already know took billions in venture capital.
 To pay that back, they had to squeeze drivers, squeeze riders, and introduce surge pricing, hidden cuts, and features that made the product slowly worse.

 Bustle is bootstrapped.
-The booking fee is the thing that means we never have to take that kind of money.
+The booking fee is what means we never have to take that kind of money.
 It keeps us independent, which keeps us honest.

 What we don't do